puppetlabs/bolt/documentation/experimental_features.md

 `<Bolt project directory>/manifests/<policyname>.pp`.
 Bolt creates an empty class to fill in with the desired configuration.

-Once a policy is created it can be applied to target nodes via `bolt policy apply` and available policies can be listed via `bolt policy show`.`bolt policy apply` accepts a comma-separated list of policy names to apply, or a single policy name to apply to a list of one or more targets.
+You can list available policies using `bolt policy show`, and apply them to targets using `bolt policy apply`. apply` and available policies can be listed via `bolt policy show`.`bolt policy apply` accepts a comma-separated list of policy names to apply, or a single policy name to apply to a list of one or more targets.
 Use '-h' with any of the